Building regulations are a set of standards for building work that protect the safety, health and welfare of people in and around built environments.

 A building notice cannot be used if:

 You will need to submit the application form along with the correct fee.
-Once received, the details will be checked, and you will be issued with a Building Notice Acceptance.
+Once received, the details will be checked, and you will be issued with an acknowledgement.
 You should note that this does not in any way indicate prior approval of your proposals.

 The project will be inspected as it progresses so be prepared to obtain further information if asked for it.
 If we're not happy with the work, you may have to rectify this at your own cost.